rgorenko/calculator/README.md

 Main idea of design - to have ability add new Input sources, Commands and Operator.
 New operators can be added in OperatorProvider.
 They will be registered in OperatorsRegistry after that.
 During user's input of operation application checks that our system has support of this operation.
-It provides safety - application's flow do not handle row user's input but handle strict types of operators that supported by system.
+It provides safety - application's flow do not handle raw user's input but handle strict types of operators that supported by system.
 Similar approach used for CommandsProvider and CommandsRegistry.
 It supports new Input sources by implementation of AbstractInputSource.
 Application flow relies on InputSource abstraction but not concrete source.
 Memory for operands intentionally limited by two numbers.
 Customization of ArrayDeque with max size used for OperandsMemory.
 CalculationService is responsible for apply of operation to operands.

 ##### Ideas for future